 Open daily from April 1 – Dec.
 15 from 10 a.m. to 5 p.m., guests can enjoy a self-guided tour of the museum.
 You can learn more about the different “varieties of cranberries, irrigation systems, and how crops are planted and cultivated.”
 That last part we already know about now, but how great would it be to see it firsthand?

 If you’re interested in going in a group, make sure to contact them to arrange a tour!

 Maybe you’re skeptical, how do you know these guys know what they are talking about?
-It’s alright- we here at Explore Washington State understand.
-So how about some history of the museum?
+Here’s some history on the museum.

-The Pacific Coast Cranberry Research Foundation, (what a mouthful), was originally formed to purchase the Cranberry Research Station, which was owned and operated by WSU (Washington State University).
-But back in 1992, the station was closed down.
-Which is when cranberry farmers formed the Foundation, bought the station and 40 acres of farmland.
+The Pacific Coast Cranberry Research Foundation was originally formed to purchase the Cranberry Research Station, which was owned and operated by Washington State University.
+Back in 1992, the station was closed, which is when cranberry farmers formed the Foundation, bought the station and the 40 acres of farmland.

 If you’re interested in more information, head over to their website to find out more information about upcoming events, recipes, and about their gift shop!